mahmoud/sedimental/entries/plugin_systems.md

 # Drawing a line

-Feeling like we were getting closer to the nature of things, we reversed direction, asking instead: What *isn't* a plugin system?
+With our group feeling like we were approaching the nature of things, we reversed direction, asking instead: What *isn't* a plugin system?

 Establishing explicit boundaries and specific counterexamples proved instrumental to producing a final definition.